 After some time passes and maybe something shifts in your life, even just a little (new job, new relationship, etc), find a quiet place and go time traveling again.
 You’ll be surprised by the parts of your future-day that change as well as the parts that don’t.
 Time traveling keeps us honest, it keeps things real.

-And yes, accidents and tragedy happens.
-There is an awful lot that is out of our control.
-But it’s too easy to play victim to life’s circumstances, to stay inside, within our familiar fears and longings.
-Living out in the exposed truth of this moment and then this moment and then this moment can feel uncomfortable, even vulnerable, but it is where every ounce of our power and potential lies, and if we allow ourselves to stay here, more and more, we get clearer and stronger and start making real and lasting change, until one day we find ourselves arriving at that future-day, a year from now, reading the words in our journals and marveling at all the familiarities — our part-thrilling, part-depressing, all-precious lives staring back at us from the page.
+Living out in the exposed truth of this moment and then this moment and then this moment can feel uncomfortable, even vulnerable, but it is where every ounce of our power and potential lies, and if we allow ourselves to stay here, more and more, we get clearer and stronger and start making real and lasting change, until one day we find ourselves arriving at that future-day, a year from now, reading the words in our journals and marveling at all the familiarities — our one part thrilling, one part depressing, and all parts precious, life staring back at us from the page.